-The inaugural York County Mini Maker Faire in Biddeford is an all-ages event that brings together science, art, craft, homesteading, and engineering plus music, food, and performance.
+The 2nd Annual York County Mini Maker Faire in Biddeford is an all-ages event that brings together science, art, craft, homesteading, and engineering plus music, food, and performance.
 Maine is far from simply being “Vacationland.”
-In fact, York County is the fastest growing county in Maine, and Biddeford is attracting food, tech, and design startups, as well as artists, craftspeople, and tinkerers to the affordable mill space.
-The faire will be held October 13 from 10 a.m. to 5 p.m. at the historic Pepperell Mill Campus, 40 Main Street.
-Deadline for Maker Applications is September 16.
-We’ll be accepting on a running basis so don’t hesitate!
-We will fill up and we wouldn’t want you to miss out.
+In fact, York County is the fastest growing county in Maine, and Biddeford is attracting food, tech, and design startups, as well as artists, craftspeople, and tinkerers to the affordable mill space and the architecturally rich downtown.

 Engine, the presenting organization, is looking for 100 makers to showcase their work, including D.I.Y. enthusiasts, businesses, artists, and crafters.
 Engine is looking for presenters who give attendees the opportunity to experience interactive exhibits, meet like-minded individuals, and be inspired by the creativity and innovation of the maker community in York County and beyond.
 The faire is not restricted just to York County makers, we’re open to all no matter where you live or work.
 Exhibits that are interactive or highlight the process of making things are especially desired.
 The first step to participating in the Maker Faire is to submit an entry that tells us about yourself and your project.
 Entries can be submitted from individuals; groups such as hobbyist clubs and schools; commercial makers or crafters; and companies.

-FREE for Non-Commercial Makers: There is NO FEE to participate in the Maker Faire if you are not selling a product.
-You must be demonstrating or sharing/showing an idea and there should not be a commercial aspect to what you are doing.
+No fee for Non-Commercial Makers: There is NO FEE to participate in the Maker Faire if you are not selling a product.
+You must be demonstrating or sharing/showing a product/idea and there should not be a commercial aspect to what you are doing.
+We’ll provide one 6′ x 2′ table and two chairs.
+You must provide table coverings, floor coverings, etc. Booths cannot be transferred to anyone else without our permission beforehand.
+Cancellations or no-shows can muck up an event floor plan so please be committed or let us know well in advance.

 Performances: We are programming one stage with a mix of music and non-musical performances.
 We also encourage pop-up performance happenings.